WHY THE BRIDEGROOM SHOULD BE THE BEST MAN

 The time of the wedding goes a long way to dictating the dress code.
 Black tie is a classic choice for weddings later in the day (after 4 pm).
 A tuxedo will work best alongside an evening-style wedding dress.

 The other option for late afternoon weddings is lounge suits.
 This is the kind of look you may wear to a cocktail party and allows more flexibility.
-It can be a single-breasted or double-breasted, a two-piece suit or a three-piece suit.
+It can be a single-breasted or double-breasted, a two-piece suit; or a three-piece suit.

 Morning suits are the most formal daytime look with tailcoats, waistcoat and striped trousers – think Ascot.